-In 2012, while pregnant with their 3rd child, her husband was diagnosed with advanced metastatic Bowel Cancer and she decided stop working to look after her family.
-He was given a terminal prognosis in 2013 but still continues to have treatment and they have been active fundraisers and advocates of various cancer charities ever since.
+In 2012, while pregnant with their 2nd child, her husband was diagnosed with advanced metastatic Bowel Cancer and she decided stop working to look after her family.
+He was given a terminal prognosis in 2013 and they have been active fundraisers and advocates of various cancer charities.
 Working for Mummy’s Star is just what she had been looking for.

 Tracey has always had an interest in healthcare and education, along with a desire to raise awareness of the psychological aspects of illness and its associated treatment and support.

 Tracey said that working for Mummy’s Star is a fantastic opportunity with many facets to the role, which she is delighted to be able to contribute to.